 Cole Haan’s ballet flats are small and easy to pack up, so they make for fabulous shoes to pack for travel.
 What’s surprising about these flats are how comfy they are such a simple shoe.
 They’re formal enough to that you could get away wearing them to a wedding, opera, or any formal event.
 With supple leather, they form to a wide variety of feet, ensuring comfort.

 As a short person, I also appreciate the very subtle wedge heel.
 These are made with leather and provide a synthetic sole and are great for a night out on the town in a new city.
 These flats are excellent quality, have great sizing and beautiful shoes.
 I love the bow they make for super cute walking shoes!

 We’re very familiar with Rossignol brand for their ski and snowboard products, but they also produce some great lifestyle apparel for when you’re not on the slopes.
-The leather sneakers, Abel Velour, are a great addition to your wardrobe if you want a high-quality sneaker.
+The leather sneakers, Alex Velour, are a great addition to your wardrobe if you want a high-quality sneaker.